rollup/plugins/packages/typescript/README.md

 A [minimatch pattern](https://github.com/isaacs/minimatch), or array of patterns, which specifies the files in the build the plugin should operate on.
 By default all `.ts` and `.tsx` files are targeted.

+### `resolveRoot`

+Type: `String` | `Boolean`<br>
+Default: `true`

+Sets the `resolve` parameter for [createFilter](https://github.com/rollup/plugins/tree/master/packages/pluginutils#createfilter).
+By default, it will resolve against the `rootDir` set in the TS config file however you can set this to change which files are filtered out by the plugin.

+This can fix `Error: Unexpected token (Note that you need plugins to import files that are not JavaScript)` TypeScript error when targeting files outside the current working directory (`process.cwd()`).

 ### `tsconfig`

 Type: `String` | `Boolean`<br>